 An employer has the right to establish a three-month probationary period for a newly-hired employee.
 For non-managerial workers the duration of the probationary period may not exceed one month.
 The probationary period must be specifically provided for in the employment agreement (contract), as well as in the order on hiring an employee issued by an employer.
-During the probationary period an employer may dismiss an employee at any time if the employer determines that the employee does not meet the criteria established for the position for which such employee was hired.
+During the probationary period, however, an employer may dismiss an employee at any time after a prior three days' written notification, if the employer determines that the employee does not meet the criteria established for the position for which such employee was hired.
 However, there are restrictions on the dismissal of certain categories of women, which effectively makes probation for these employees meaningless.
 Also, there are certain categories of employees for which a probationary period cannot be established at all.
-Among these categories of employees are: